Pancreatic Enzyme Replacement Therapies (PERT) for Cystic Fibrosis

 Things to know about taking enzymes

-Most enzymes come in a capsule (pill) and begin working about 45 minutes to 1 hour after swallowed.
+Most enzymes come in a capsule.
 Enzymes do not have a taste and should be taken with every meal and snack.1 You may be prescribed a fixed-dose to take with each meal and a smaller amount with each snack.
 You may be told to take additional enzymes if eating a high-fat meal.

-Infants and small children who cannot yet swallow pills need to have their enzymes mixed into acidic food, such as applesauce.2
+Infants and small children who cannot yet swallow capsules need to have their enzymes mixed into acidic food, such as applesauce.
+Capsules are generally opened and sprinkled inside acidic food to make them easier to consume.2

 Side effects are rare, but the most common ones reported are headache, dizziness, abdominal pain, and flatulence.
 People taking very high doses of PERT are more likely to develop a serious condition called fibrosing colonopathy.2